JasonYG/Computer-Science-Club/README.md

 Please join the [Slack](https://join.slack.com/t/jfss-compsci/shared_invite/enQtNDM3MzY1Mzk1ODExLWYzM2ZjYzA3N2ViYzM5ZmMyZWYxZTMzMDZmMGI2YTllMDY2NDA4ZGY5NmI2MjM3OGY1YWI5ZmY3MmEzOThmODI) channel, the main communication platform that our club will be using.

+To code on your browser, please make an account for [repl.it](https://repl.it).

 Lesson Scheduling
 ---
 All lessons will be led by club members.
 Please message me on Slack if you would like to teach a particular lesson, or if you have suggestions for what to learn.